bengarrett/RetroTxt/docs/usage/garbled.md

 Without using a 3rd-party Extension, **Chrome**, **Brave**, and **Edge** cannot switch the character encoding.

-You could also manually switch the transcoding RetroTxt applies by right-clicking on the page and select **Transcode text** from the RetroTxt context menu.
+You could manually switch the transcoding RetroTxt applies by right-clicking on the page and selecting **Transcode text** from the [RetroTxt context menu](../menus).

 ![Context menu transcode text](../assets/menus-transcode.png)